fabiotosi92/Diffusion4RobustDepth/README.md

 Key advantages of our method:
 - **Flexibility**: By using text prompts to guide the diffusion model, we can generate an almost unlimited variety of challenging scenarios.
 - **Scalability**: Once set up, our pipeline can generate large amounts of training data with minimal human intervention.
-- **Preservation of 3D Structure**: Unlike simple data augmentation techniques, our method maintains the underlying depth structure while altering visual appearance.
 - **Domain Generalization**: By exposing the network to a wide range of challenging conditions during training, we improve its ability to generalize to unseen challenging real-world scenarios.

-This method represents a significant step forward in training robust depth estimation models, enabling better performance in the challenging conditions often encountered in real-world applications.

 ## :file_cabinet: Dataset

-Our approach generates datasets for various challenging conditions, showcasing the versatility in creating diverse, realistic scenarios for robust depth estimation:
+Our approach generates datasets for a variety of challenging conditions, demonstrating the versatility of creating diverse, realistic scenarios for robust depth estimation:

 - Adverse weather (rain, snow, fog)
-- Low-light conditions
+- Low-light conditions (night)
 - Non-Lambertian surfaces (transparent and reflective objects)
 - etc..